Edit

 guid

 The guid data type holds a globally unique identifier (GUID) value.
 A GUID is an integer that can be used across all computers and networks, wherever a unique identifier is required.
-It's unlikely that the number will be duplicated.
+It's unlikely that the number is duplicated.
 A valid GUID meets all the following specifications:

 • It must have 32 hexadecimal digits.